Procedure for Receiving Purchased Goods and Services

-1. When goods and/or services have been received, the department concerned completes the receiving on (FPARCVD) so it can be matched by Banner Finance.
+1. When goods and/or services have been received, the unit concerned completes the receiving on (FPARCVD) so it can be matched by Banner Finance.
 If the invoice is received with the shipment, it should be forwarded immediately to the Department of Financial and Administrative Services indicating the Purchase Order number and the Receiving Document number.

 2. Supplier Invoice

-All supplier invoices are to be forwarded directly to the Department of Financial and Administrative Services unless prior arrangements have been made with the Director of Financial and Administrative Services, and not to the ordering department.
+All supplier invoices are to be forwarded directly to the Department of Financial and Administrative Services unless prior arrangements have been made with the Director of Financial and Administrative Services, and not to the ordering unit.
 This is required in order to expedite payment to the supplier in as effective and efficient a manner as possible.

 3. Part Shipments

 Where only part orders are received, receiving on FPARCVD is completed for the items received.

 In all instances, it is the responsibility of the employee in charge of purchasing to ensure that the policy regarding incoming shipments and damaged shipments are complied with to guard against losses.
 The receiving report should clearly indicate short shipments or damaged shipments.

 5. Exterior Damage

 5.1 All shipments are delivered to the unit to which they are consigned.
 It is the responsibility of the individual in each unit assigned to receive shipments to take note of visible exterior damage in the form of broken cartons, or markings which indicate that the shipment may have received rough treatment in transit with consequent damage to the contents.
 Water damage could also harm the contents and should be looked for.